 Tips: It is best to sow a large number of seeds at once to increase the probability of successful germination.

-Care Instructions for Spider Plant Seeds During Germination
+Step 3: Care for Spider Plant Seeds During Germination

 - Water the seed at least once daily to keep the soil moist, not permitting it to dry.
 If the soil dries up, it will slow the germination.